 Gender relations and gender-based analysis at the resource development / traditional economy interface

-Draft research report from the Nunatsiavut focus groups in the summer 2015 “Women’s Perspectives on Voisey’s Bay and the Future of Economic Development in Nunatsiavut”
+A draft research report from the Nunatsiavut focus groups in the summer 2015, “Women’s Perspectives on Voisey’s Bay and the Future of Economic Development in Nunatsiavut”, is available here.

 Project Leader: Emilie Cameron, Assistant Professor in the Department of Geography and Environmental Studies at Carleton University

-Rauna Kuokkanen (Political Science and Aboriginal Studies, University of Toronto)
+Rauna Kuokkanen, Political Science and Aboriginal Studies at University of Toronto

 Graduate research assistants: